 Transco is also authorized to build a buffer fund to supply “working capital requirements

-[of the private companies that own RE producing facilities]in case some customers default or delay in their obligations to collect and remit the FIT-All proceeds,” Lawyer Ancheta’s petition states, quoting the ERC’s FIT-All rules and guidelines.
+[of [of the private companies that own RE producing facilities]ase some customers default or delay in their obligations to collect and remit the FIT-All proceeds,” Lawyer Ancheta’s petition states, quoting the ERC’s FIT-All rules and guidelines.

 Lawyer Ancheta argues that the “laudable” renewable energy law never envisioned the collection of the FIT-Allowance in advance from consumers.
 The ERC, his petition invites the SC justices to believe, had “erroneously provided” this advance collection under the rules and guidelines it wrote.

 “The FIT-All will require the consumers to pay in advance of their actual consumption regardless of whether the projected renewable energy plants are constructed and without any renewable energy actually being produced,” Mr. Ancheta states.